 Like women, men experience changes to their bodies and reproductive systems as they age, and this impacts their fertility and the health of their offspring.

-While sperm production is unending in men, their production and transportation structures weaken over time, said Dr Matthew Lau, Consultant at the KKIVF Centre, KKH.
+While sperm production is unending in men, their production and transportation structures weaken over time, says the KKIVF Centre, KKH.

 “For instance, the sperm production slows down and the reproductive tubes narrow.
-Beyond this, the prostate and urinary functions also change,” said Dr Lau.
+Beyond this, the prostate and urinary functions also change.”

 The male sex function declines too.
-Over time, men’s testosterone levels dip, they experience a lower sex drive and are more susceptible to sexual problems like erectile dysfunction, said Dr Lau.
+Over time, men’s testosterone levels dip, they experience a lower sex drive and are more susceptible to sexual problems like erectile dysfunction.

 “Erectile dysfunction is closely linked to blood supply problems.
 When people get older, and if they have diabetes or high cholesterol levels, they are likely to have blood vessel problems.
-If such problems affect the penis, it leads to erectile dysfunction,” he added.
+If such problems affect the penis, it leads to erectile dysfunction.”

 In older men, sperm quality also becomes poorer.
 As sperm is produced at a slower rate, the risk of exposure to toxins through factors such as infection and smoking is higher.
-This can damage the DNA of the sperm, said Dr Lau.
-If the sperm’s DNA is more than 40 per cent damaged, there is a higher chance of miscarriage, he said.
+This can damage the DNA of the sperm.
+If the sperm’s DNA is more than 40 per cent damaged, there is a higher chance of miscarriage.